GYahia/MySQL/311ServiceRequestsCalgary/ReadMe.md

 ---

-## SQL Files
+## 📁 SQL Files

 ### 1. `311_services_requests_calgary - data_creation.sql`

-This file contains SQL code to:
+This file contains the SQL code to:

 - Create a new database (`311_service_requests`).
 - Define the schema for the `service_requests` table.
-- Load data from the CSV file into the `service_requests` table.
+- Load the data from the CSV file into the `service_requests` table.

 Format of the imported table: